On product identities and the Chow rings of holomorphic symplectic varieties: Introduction

 .1in

-We note that in the context of the tautological ring of the product $\M \times X^{\ell}$ it is natural to formulate the stronger \begin{conjecture} The restriction of the cycle class map to the tautological subring, is injective. \end{conjecture} This statement follows the line of conjectures on the injectivity of the cycle class map on suitable subrings of Chow initiated in \cite{beauville2}, \cite{V4}.
+In the context of the tautological ring (see Definition \ref{def: taut ring}) of the product $\M \times X^{\ell}$, it is natural to formulate the stronger \begin{conjecture} The restriction of the cycle class map to the tautological subring, is injective. \end{conjecture} This statement follows the line of conjectures on the injectivity of the cycle class map on suitable subrings of Chow initiated in \cite{beauville2}, \cite{V4}.
 It completely subsumes Conjecture \ref{principal}, our main object in this paper.
 Indeed the identities \eqref{main} are among tautological classes and hold in homology.
-The advantage of Conjecture \ref{principal} is that it proposes a {\it concrete} set of relations in the Chow ring, and is thus easier to come to grips with than the elusive Conjecture \ref{bvinject}.
+The advantage of Conjecture \ref{principal} (and the equivalent statement given in Theorem \ref{thm:applications}) is that it proposes a {\it concrete} set of relations in the Chow ring, and is thus easier to come to grips with than the elusive Conjecture \ref{bvinject}.

 Finally, the interesting problem of understanding corrections of the identities \eqref{main} in a relative setting over the moduli space of polarized $K3$ surfaces is left for future exploration.